-Authority for Hold Card Use
+Authority for Hold Use

-1. Financial Hold Cards
+1. Financial Holds

-Use of financial hold cards by any agency of the University draws its authority from Article IV of the Bylaws of the Board of Trustees, which states that the Vice President for Finance and Operations and Treasurer "shall be responsible for the collection, custody and accounting for all monies due the University."
-Students are required to meet legitimate monetary obligations to the University under the following regulations: (1) the Student Motor Vehicle Regulations, and (2) General Student Regulation 6.08, which states, "no student shall knowingly refuse to meet, when due, a legitimate financial obligation to the University."
-University judiciaries are authorized by Academic Freedom for Students at Michigan State University to adjudicate alleged violations of regulations, and are authorized by this policy to initiate use of a hold card against a student who has been judged guilty under General Student Regulation 6.08.
-The Traffic Appeals Board is authorized under this policy to initiate use of the financial hold card against a student judged guilty of violating the Student Motor Vehicle Regulations.
+The Vice President for Finance and Operations and Treasurer is responsible for the collection, custody and accounting for all monies due the University.
+Students are required to meet legitimate monetary obligations to the University under the following regulations: (a) General Student Regulation 6.08, which states, "no student shall knowingly refuse to meet, when due, a legitimate financial obligation to the University," and (b) the Student Motor Vehicle Regulations.
+University judiciaries are authorized by Academic Freedom for Students at Michigan State University to adjudicate alleged violations of regulations, and are authorized by this administrative ruling to initiate use of a hold against a student who has been judged guilty under General Student Regulation 6.08.
+The Traffic Appeals Board is authorized under this policy to initiate use of the financial hold against a student judged guilty of violating the Student Motor Vehicle Regulations.